makeandbuild/vessl/README.md

       "totalItems": 6
     }

-Query support cascades into the course grained persistence (DAO) layer for the list functionality querying with a $attributeName=$value notation
+Query support cascades into the course grained persistence layer for the list functionality querying with a $attributeName=$value notation

     GET http://localhost:8080/vessl-webapp/rest/events?type=user.loggedin
     RESPONSE